singh-man/books/crackingTheCoding/16_moderate.md

 53  }
 ```

-There is actually a way to clean up thiscode to remove some of the duplicated code.
+There is actually a way to clean up this code to remove some of the duplicated code.
 We'll see this approach in a later function.

 **Solution #3: Designing for just a 3x3 board**